davyjones1210/DSI_ML6/README.md

 - Evaluated not on the code or model but identifying the problem, finding a solution and communicating usable results
 - Focus on ONE end-to-end
 - Product recommender is a good idea!
 Take a day to investigate further and see how it can be built out
+- Stick to one branch per feature.
+Updating readme.md can be done by one person but when you divide work, you can create respective branches for those features/tasks

 # First review w/ Aditya K